Skip to main content

 • Option 1: Same as reporting for calendar year 2024

-• Option 2: Early adopters can use the optional new forms which reflect how reporting will look for all CHBs in calendar year 2026: Future Alignment with Foundational Public Health Responsibilities.
-An example form will be coming soon.
+• Option 2: Early adopters can use the optional new forms which reflect how reporting will look for all community health boards in calendar year 2026: Future Alignment with Foundational Public Health Responsibilities.

-Instructions for reporting are coming soon and will be available online here: Instructions for Local Public Health Act Annual Reporting
+Instructions for reporting are available online here: Instructions for Local Public Health Act Annual Reporting

 Performance measures